 Perhaps the most significant change that occurred in the United States as a result of World War II was the revitalization of the American economy.

-In 1939, two years before the US entered the conflict, unemployment was at 25%.
+In 1939, two years before the United States entered the conflict, unemployment was at 25%.
 But that dropped to just 10% shortly after the US officially declared war and began mobilizing its fighting force.
 In total, the war generated some 17 million new jobs for the economy.

 In addition, living standards, which had plummeted during the 1930s as the Depression wreaked havoc on the working class and sent many people to the poorhouse and bread lines, began to rise as more and more Americans — working for the first time in many years — could once again afford consumer goods that would have been considered pure luxuries in the thirties (think clothes, decorations, specialty foods, and so on).